royaltm/ruby-em-pg-client/README.md

 * poor error handling,
 * not fully supporting asynchronous PG::Connection API.

-The last one is worth some comment:
+The last one is worth a comment:

 They all use blocking methods to retrieve whole result from server ([PGConn#block](http://deveiate.org/code/pg/PG/Connection.html#method-i-block) or